leslie-alldridge/tech-voting-v2/README.md

 - Spin up profile pictures so we can compare between no profile picture or with a profile picture

-trophy displaying on page load

-notification for completed ideas -- something like animation a completed idea
+- notification for completed ideas -- something like animation a completed idea

-mobile views to be better

 ## Setup